Managing heartburn and reflux

 Oesophageal reflux is a condition in which the valve closing off the stomach from the oesophagus fails to close properly allowing stomach acid contents to flow upwards towards the throat causing the painful burning sensation.

-Stomach acids are very strong and can damage and scar the valve or oesphageal sphincter as well as the base of the throat.
-The condition is called oesphagitis and can make it increasingly difficult to swallow or to keep the valve closed.
+Stomach acids are very strong and can damage and scar the valve or oesophageal sphincter as well as the base of the throat.
+The condition is called oesophagitis and can make it increasingly difficult to swallow or to keep the valve closed.

-Acid reflux can also be accidently inhaled into the lungs causing aspiration pneumonia, which is a very dangerous, sometimes fatal condition needing expert management.
+Acid reflux can also be accidentally inhaled into the lungs causing aspiration pneumonia, which is a very dangerous, sometimes fatal condition needing expert management.

 Not all foods affect people in the same way and so some investigative work may need to be undertaken to decide which foods are problematic.
 Taking an accurate record of foods eaten prior to the attack is recommended.